Health Data Standards and Terminologies A Tutorial

 The electronic health record (EHR) is an electronic version of a patient’s medical history that helps make health information available in digital environments.
 For example, an EHR can make it possible for a physician to send a prescription directly to a pharmacist.

-The electronic record and the systems that enable sharing these records allow healthcare providers and patients to connect health information from a variety of sources.
+The electronic record and the systems that enable record sharing allow healthcare providers and patients to connect health information from a variety of sources.
 This can provide a more complete view of a person’s health and can lead to better decision-making by both healthcare providers and patients.

 An EHR can be shared so that other systems can reliably use the content of the record and perform the tasks that they were built to perform.
 In addition to communicating patient health data for clinicians and patients, as the patient permits it, other organizations are also able to make use of the data that is present in this record.